 Growing Cactus in Cold Climates

 It is almost an addiction once you have been bitten by the cactus bug.
 That being said, most of us collectors are stuck growing plants indoors as cold northern temperatures can kill our prized specimens.
-Interestingly, there are zone 4 cactus plants that can survive the temperatures in winter, which can exceed -30 degrees Fahrenheit (-34 C.) in some areas.
-The key is to choose cactus for zone 4 that are winter hardy and provide them with a microclimate that can shelter them somewhat.
+Interestingly, there are zone 4 cactus plants that can survive the temperatures in winter, which can exceed -30 degrees F. (-34 C.) in some areas.
+The key is to choose cacti for zone 4 that are winter hardy and provide them with a microclimate that can somewhat shelter them.

-Deserts are generally hot, sandy and dry.
-This is where we usually think of cactus growing.
-But even in such areas, the nighttime temperatures can cool down significantly, even reaching negative digits in the colder parts of the year.
-Many wild cactus must be adapted to the hot, dry summer days as well as the cold, often freezing winter nights.
-But there are things you can do to help too.
+Deserts are generally hot, sandy, and dry.
+This is where we usually think of cacti growing.
+Even in such areas, though, the nighttime temperatures can cool down significantly, even reaching negative digits in the colder parts of the year.
+Many wild cacti must be adapted to the hot, dry summer days as well as the cold, often freezing winter nights.
+There are also things you can do to help too.

 - In-ground plants benefit from well-draining soil to prevent root damage when freezes do happen and root rot when soil becomes boggy.

 - It may also help to install specimens in containers and move them when temperatures get to a threatening level.

 - Additionally, you may need to cover plants during periods of extreme cold to help keep the air around them slightly warmer and prevent ice or snow from damaging the stems, pads, and trunks.

 While most of the cold hardy cacti are quite small, their unique forms can create a fun desert garden space even in the northernmost climates, provided they get adequate sun exposure and good gritty soil.